MicCorn/Airline-Database/README.md

 # Airline Database
 A flight systems database backend, written primarily for implementation with MySQL.
-This project was completed through the joint collaboration of Colden Johnson, Michael Cornell, and Ethan 'Cobbe' Deal.
 This is intended to provide a 'proof of concept' alternative to currently existing airline database systems.

 View our final report here: https://www.overleaf.com/read/crcvgzbmywbm#b8dd37